vernon-naidoo-coder/vernon-naidoo-coder.github.io/_posts/2022-04-01-Automated-Testing-P2.md

-# Automated Testing - Part 2
+# Automated Testing - Introduction to Selenium

 ---
 ###### [Automated Testing P1: What is Automated Testing](/_posts/2022-04-01-Automated-Testing-P1.md)